Click here to listen to a reading of this blog:

 So you shouldn’t feel guilty if you need to cancel plans.
 You’re not being unreliable – your body is.
 You’re entitled to feel the way you feel and take care of yourself.

 Being a parent with hypothyroidism can be difficult when you already struggle to look after yourself some days, let alone anyone else.

-So here’s a special Happy Mother’s Day to all mothers with hypothyroidism.
+So here’s a special Happy Mother’s Day to all the mothers with hypothyroidism.

 I think you’re amazing.

 Take care of yourself.

 You, Me and Hypothyroidism: When Someone You Love Has Hypothyroidism, a book for those who know someone with hypothyroidism.
 It looks at how parenting, fertility, home life and more can all be affected by hypothyroidism, and what you can do about it.